Proac-Tee/todo-list-v1/README.md

 # todo-list-v1

-The goal of this project is to mimic a todo-list page using arrays
+The goal of this project is to mimic a todo-list page using array and Node.js backend development

 # To instal dependencies